 The Jew this year who fears wearing a Kippah to a Labour Party meeting might mean getting screamed at about Israel, or worse, shot in a foreign capital.

-This year I think the flareup of intolerance we are seeing around Britain and the world is scary as hell.
 It’s everywhere – online, offline, on your street and on the next.